madprops/airc/README.md

 If set to 0 it will never autorespond.

+Autorespond is triggered by normal messages from users.

 ---

 `autorespond_cooldown`: Stop the bot from autoresponding for at least these minutes after the last autorespond.